MannLabs/alphakraken/README.md

 These variables are set in the Airflow UI under "Admin" -> "Variables".
 They steer the behavior of the whole system, so be careful when changing them.
 If in doubt, pause all DAGs that are not part of the current problem before changing them.

-### max_file_age_in_hours
-If set, files that are older will not be processed by the acquisition handler.
-They will nevertheless be added to the DB, with status="ignored".
-Needs to be a valid float, "-1" to deactivate.
-This is useful to avoid processing of older files if a new instrument is attached or after a long downtime.

-Recommended setting in production: -1 (default)

 ### allow_output_overwrite
 If set to `True`, the system will overwrite existing output files.
 Convenience switch to avoid manual deletion of output files in case something went wrong with the quanting.